Illinois Business Filing Tips

 LLC Online Filing

 You can form an LLC online through CyberDriveIllinois, but there are certain restrictions.
-In order to process your LLC, your company must meet ALL of the restrictions:
+In order to process your LLC, your company must meet ALL of the requirements:

-- Organizer cannot be someone executing the document on behalf of someone else through power of attorney
+You can only include the name of one organizer when forming your LLC, and your organizer cannot be someone executing the document on behalf of someone else through power of attorney.

 Corporation Online Filing